 There’s a difference between running hurt and running injured.
 Running hurt often means that there’s some discomfort–often the good kind of hurt where you can tell your muscles are getting the workout they need.
 Sometimes, however, the hurt–while caused by running–isn’t a sign of overcome plateaus and progress made in speed, time, or distance.
 For runners, running hurt is common.
 And while some aches and pains are more common than others, too many runners know what running with bunions feels like.
 It’s not fun.
 Worst of all, due to the pain, when you’re running with bunions, you’re running injured–not hurt.
 If untreated, it can make running unnecessarily painful and dangerous.

 What are Bunions in Runners?

-In short, a bunion is a foot deformity, whereas a blister is not.
+To put it simply, a bunion is a foot deformity, whereas a blister is not.
 They usually occur on the joint of the big toe of the foot.
 The onset takes time.
 The big toe will bend toward the rest of your toes.
 The skin of your big toe’s joint is more exposed and will develop a bump that becomes red and painful.

-In some cases, a bunionette – or a Tailer’s bunion – can form at the joint of your pinky toe, causing much of the same problems: your pinky toe will lean toward the other four, and a red, painful growth will appear at the joint.
+In some cases, a bunionette – or a Tailor’s bunion – can form at the joint of your pinky toe, causing much of the same problems: your pinky toe will lean toward the other four, and a red, painful growth will appear at the joint.